MatrixEditor/pysast/README.md

                             Skip files exteeding a the amount of maximum bytes.
     -T, --disable-mime        Specifies whether the scanner should use the 'file' utility to retrieve the MIME-type of a file. (enabled as per default)

-## Documentation

-For more detailed information on using pysast, please refer to the [official documentation](https://matrixeditor.github.io/pysast/) on Github.

 ## Contributing